Lunar-Proxy/Lunar/README.md

 > [!NOTE]
 > This webproxy is in beta so expect bugs before the final release

-Lunar is a webproxy that offers stuff like
+Lunar is a webproxy that offers features like

 - ad free searching
 - fast speeds
 - giving users better experience
-- Tab & about blank cloaking
+- Automatic Tab cloaking
+- A bunch of Customization & Features
+- Even more!
 # How do i deploy?

 ```